 Bimbi Park (an awesome campground where you can spot Koalas) have also written this Pet Friendly Guide to the Otways

 I love our parks, but I hate their currently useless website (as of 2021).
-There information pages for most walks are empty and despite their being adequate Park Notes and Walking track notes in pdf format that were developed years ago most of those documents are not in an obvious location.
+Their information pages for most walks are empty and despite there being adequate Park Notes and Walking track notes in pdf format that were developed years ago most of those documents are not in an obvious location.
 Sometimes googling the area name and park notes can help.